Hello there fellow budget travelers! Today I’m tackling the carry-on bag, one of the most essential pieces you’ll need for your upcoming trip.

 4) Pack wisely

 Don’t bring your own blanket for an international flight–they provide those.
 If you must bring a pillow, make it compact and attach it just outside your personal item.
-Don’t waste valuable space on a bulky pillow.
+Don’t waste valuable space inside your bag on a bulky pillow.
 Limit the number of shoes you bring and plan your days accordingly.
-Check out the weather ahead of time.
+Check the weather ahead of time.
 In most cases you shouldn’t need more than one hat/pair of gloves/scarf.

 Check to see if your lodging provides a hairdryer and avoid bringing your own.
 You may want to bring snacks for the trip.
 Keep everything you want and absolutely need (not including clothes and shoes) in your personal item, just in case you need to check your bag for any reason.
 Sometimes, no matter how well you pack, smaller planes just can’t hold roll-aboards.